mthaler/issposition/README.md

 ![ISS position](screenshots/issposition.jpg)

+TLEs are downloaded from [Celestrak](www.celestrak.com) when the application is started.
 The image is generated on the server, the page refreshes it every two seconds.

+This is just a fun project I decided to do after reading *Diary of an Apprentice Astronaut* by *Samantha Cristoforetti*.
+Rendering the map on the server every two seconds is quite inefficient and some features are missing, e.g. reloading the TLE file periodically.

+A lot more information about the ISS, its orbit, at what time it can be seen in the sky can be found on the [Heavens Above](https://www.heavens-above.com/) webpage.

 ## Usage